Sunrise Resources (LON:SRES) Shares Down 16.7% – Time to Sell?

 Sunrise Resources Stock Down 16.7 %

 Sunrise Resources (LON:SRES – Get Free Report) last posted its quarterly earnings data on Thursday, February 13th.
-The company reported GBX (0.02) ($0.00) earnings per share for the quarter.
-On average, equities analysts expect that Sunrise Resources plc will post -2 earnings per share for the current fiscal year.
+The company reported GBX (0.02) ($0.00) EPS for the quarter.
+Equities analysts forecast that Sunrise Resources plc will post -2 earnings per share for the current year.

 Sunrise Resources Company Profile